Research Project

 If, in comparison with past climate and atmospheric chemical composition data, the model accurately replicates the past, we can have increased confidence that the model includes the appropriate processes needed to simulate future changes in climate.

-We’re also constructing global records on ozone and other gases that absorb or emit radiation.
+We’re also constructed global records on ozone and other gases that absorb or emit radiation.
 Ozone changes have had a major impact on New Zealand’s climate in the past, and it’s likely this will be the case in the future.

 This project in the media: